City trip Culture Europe Featured The Netherlands

 Museums in Amsterdam - Museum Van De Geest

 The Museum of the Mind is hidden in the beautiful Hermitage building, and focuses on so-called Outsider Art.
 This is art by people who want nothing to do with the established artistic world or movements and just do their own thing without prior knowledge or education.
 Not infrequently, these are also people with certain obsessions or mental issues.
 The museum doesn’t have a permanent collection.
-Currently running: For the Love of Art.
-This is an exhibition in which artists try to show their chaotic inner world to the outside.
-The art ranges from colourful Pokemon-like figurines to wild drawings full of conspiracy theories – think Mark the Moon Man, who’s been yelling space travel is fake at every university in Flanders for the last three decades – and a seemingly endless pile of filled-in medical forms from a woman who kept track of her physical and mental state three times a day.
+Running when I was there: For the Love of Art.
+In this exhibition the artists try to show their chaotic inner world to the outside.
+The art ranges from colourful Pokemon-like figurines to wild drawings full of conspiracy theories and a seemingly endless pile of filled-in medical forms from a woman who kept track of her physical and mental state three times a day.
 It’s not Rembrandt or Vermeer and you won’t understand half of it, but it’s still an interesting visit, be it just to put yourself into someone else’s maelstrom mind for a second.

 8. Museum Tot Zover: a museum about death